RobTillaart/DHT_Simulator/README.md

 and humidity.
 Just connect two potmeters to play and simulate increase and decrease of the temperature and humidity.

+## 0.2.1

+- added pin to trigger CRC errors
+- added temp and hum pin for input for CI
+- added pins for CRC error, pulselength error and timeout error (to be tested in detail)

 ## 0.2.0 version

 - added flag for random generation of data